qiujzhou/gCNV/README.md

 # gCNV
-Stepwise scripts for gCNV analysis
+Workflow and scripts for gCNV analysis